JeffGiroux/f5_terraform/GCP/HA_via_api/README.md

     - Application access will require tcp/80 and tcp/443 on the external network
   - Storage bucket is used for F5 Cloud Failover.
 See [F5 Cloud Failover GCP Setup](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/userguide/gcp.html).
   - If you require a new network first, see the [Infrastructure Only folder](../Infrastructure-only) to get started.
+  - The parameter 'dns_suffix' must match the DNS suffix assigned by the GCP project.
+You can retrieve this value by logging into an existing VM in the same project and running 'uname -a' or reviewing the /etc/resolv.conf file.
+Failure to properly set 'dns_suffix' will result in failed hostname lookup during HA setup.

 ## Important Configuration Notes